-Peer supervision is an opportunity for residents to meet in order to hone their conceptual framework of supervision.
 Peer supervision provides doctoral residents and their cohort a formalized time and setting to meet and discuss important training related issues in an open and supportive way among peers.
 It is an adjunct to one-on-one / group supervision and the reflection team and is designed to be different from traditional models of supervision in that there is no designated power, authority, or hierarchical relationship between members.